VictorValet/journeyPlanner/README.md

 node index.js
 ```
 ## Test
-Just `./test.sh` or send a request to localhost with
+Just `./test.sh` or send a request to localhost:5000 with
 * Headers as:
 ```
 {"Content-Type: application/json"}